BingoRakuten/bert_ja/README.md

 original version is this: https://github.com/google-research/bert

-First, I needed to apply them for Japanese sentences, so I prepared a data called JAS.
+First, I needed to apply them for Japanese sentences, so prepared a data called JAS.
-And then, I just replaced ```run_classifier.py``` and add some lines, like this:
+And then, just replaced ```run_classifier.py``` and add some lines:

 ```python
 class JasProcessor(DataProcessor):